epoca-technology/epoca-core-api/API_ERRORS.md

 30007: `The provided position id is invalid: ${id}.`

-30008: `The take profit 'n' must be a valid object containing the price change requirement & the max gain drawdown.`
+30008: `The provided take profit 1 object does not contain all the required properties.`

 30009: `The positions date range is invalid.
 Received: ${startAt} - ${endAt}.`